• Skip to primary navigation

 Notes

-• Optionally, top spaghetti with a tablespoon of parmesan cheese for each serving.
+• Optionally, top spaghetti with freshly grated parmesan cheese just before serving.

 • 2 tablespoons of fresh parsley can be substituted with 2 teaspoons of dry parsley.